GabeScott/standard-works-vault/General Conference/2022 October - The Eternal Principle of Love.md

 We are willing to help each other because we love each other, and my brother’s needs become my needs, and mine become his.
 No matter what language my brother speaks or what country he comes from, we love each other because we are brothers, children of the same Father.

-When ministering was announced, President Russell M. Nelson said, “We will implement a newer, holier approach to caring for and ministering to others.”2 To me, holier means more personal, deeper, more like the Savior’s way: “Have love one to another,”3 one by one.
+When ministering was announced, President Russell M. Nelson said, “We will implement a newer, holier approach to caring for and ministering to others.”[^2] To me, *holier* means more personal, deeper, more like the Savior’s way: “Have love one to another,”[^3] one by one.

 It is not enough to avoid being a stumbling block for others; it is not enough to notice the needy on the road and pass by.
 Let us take advantage of every opportunity to help our neighbor, even if it is the first and only time we meet him or her in this life.